 Turtle Mountains Wilderness

-Area Description: 177,209 acres.
-Turtle Mountains Wilderness encompasses a diverse, scenic landscape.
-The area ranges from broad bajadas to highly eroded volcanic peaks, spires, and cliffs.
-The colorful Turtle Mountains vary from deep reds, browns, tans and grays, to black.
-The Mopah Range contains the two signature Mopah Peaks, which are rhyodactic or volcanic plugs.
-The northern most peak is a landmark known as Mexican Hat.
-The area has numerous springs and seeps; however, several of them were developed with wells prior to wilderness designation.
-Much of the Turtle Mountain range has been designated as a National Natural Landmark in recognition of its exceptional natural values.
 Dominate vegetation consists of the creosote bush-bur sage and the palo verde-cactus shrub ecosystems.
 In the washes, Colorado/Sonoran microphylla woodlands can be found.
 These woodlands include such things as palo verde, smoke tree, honey mesquite, and catclaw.
 Wildlife species include bighorn sheep, coyote, black-tailed jackrabbits, ground squirrels, kangaroo rats, quail, roadrunners, golden eagles, prairie falcons, rattlesnakes, and several species of lizards.
-The desert tortoise is found within the wilderness area and approximately 73,000 acres located in northwestern and northeastern portions of the wilderness area are considered critical habitat.
-The wilderness is located in an ecological transition zone between the Mojave and Sonoran Deserts and therefore contains a high diversity of plant and animal species.
+The desert tortoise is found within the wilderness area, and northwestern and northeastern portions of the wilderness area are considered critical habitat.
+The wilderness is located in the southern portion of the sector and consists of 177,209 acres.
+OHV activity is common along the boundaries of wilderness.